igniterealtime/Smack/documentation/debugging.md

 `java -Dsmack.debuggerClass=my.company.com.MyDebugger SomeApp `

   2. If step 1 fails then Smack will try to use the enhanced debugger.
 The file `smackx-debug.jar` contains the enhanced debugger.
 Therefore you will need to place the jar file in the classpath.
-For situations where space is an issue you may want to only deploy `smack-core.jar` in which case the enhanced debugger won't be available.
+For situations where space is an issue you may want to only deploy `smack-core.jar` in which case the enhanced and lite debugger won't be available, but only the console debugger.

-  3. The last option if the previous two steps fail is to use the lite debugger.
-The lite debugger is a very good option for situations where you need to have low memory footprint.
+  3. The last option if the previous two steps fail is to use the console debugger.
+The console debugger is a very good option for situations where you need to have low memory footprint.

 Enhanced Debugger
 -----------------